An official website of the State of Oregon

 Please review the Oregon OHV Guide for further ATV definitions and safety requirements.

-Learn how to title your ATV.
+You may title your ATV with DMV.
 DMV does not issue registration for ATVs.
 Oregon Parks and Recreation issues ATV permits.

 Assembled vehicle is defined in ORS 801.130.